 How To Clean, Seal and Polish Granite Countertops

-Granite is a popular choice for kitchen counters, as well as floor and wall tiles.
-It’s harder than marble, and its shiny surface and wide range of colors mean it’s an elegant, timeless addition to any home.
-Granite even has antibacterial and heat resistant properties too.
-Unfortunately, granite’s good looks and useful properties do come with a premium price tag.
-If you want to know the best way to keep your granite countertops looking like new, or you’re considering installing granite counters but are daunted by the maintenance, we’ll show you how to keep your work surfaces effortlessly clean.
+Granite is a popular choice for kitchen counters as well as floor and wall tiles.
+It’s harder than marble, and its shiny surface and wide range of colors make it an elegant, timeless addition to any home — with antibacterial and heat-resistant properties too.
+Its good looks come with a premium price tag, though.
+Whether you want to keep your granite looking new or you’re weighing installing it but daunted by the upkeep, here’s how to keep your work surfaces effortlessly clean.

 What is granite?

-When you buy a granite countertop, what you’re getting is one of a number of different kinds of rock.
-True granite is igneous, meaning it’s been formed from lava.
-What’s in your granite will depend on where it was formed, how long it took to cool, and more.
-That’s why granite comes in a range of colors and crystal sizes: each granite deposit is as unique as the volcano that created it.
+When you buy a granite countertop, you’re getting one of several kinds of rock.
+True granite is igneous, formed from cooled lava.
+What’s in your granite depends on where it formed and how long it took to cool, which is why granite comes in a range of colors and crystal sizes: each deposit is as unique as the volcano that created it.

-The stone in your granite might contain silica, mica, feldspar, or quartz, along with a variety of other minerals.
-Or it might not be granite, or even igneous rock, at all.
-Metamorphic Dolomites are sometimes sold as granite, as are sedimentary breccias and gabbros.
+The stone might contain silica, mica, feldspar, or quartz, among other minerals — or it might not be granite, or even igneous rock, at all.
+Metamorphic dolomites are sometimes sold as granite, as are sedimentary breccias and gabbros.

-For most people, the chemical makeup of their granite is less important than how it looks, but these variations do have an effect on how you clean your granite countertop.
-Some types of granite are harder than others, while some stain more easily.
-Knowing what will stain your particular work surface, and what cleaners you can and can’t use on it, is a good first step to maintaining it properly.
+For most people, how their granite looks matters more than its chemistry — but these variations affect how you clean it.
+Some granites are harder than others, and some stain more easily.
+Knowing what will stain your particular surface, and which cleaners you can and can’t use, is the first step to maintaining it.

 Pro Tip: It’s a myth that dark granite is harder than light granite.
-Because the minerals in granite are so variable, you can’t tell how strong or porous granite is from the color.
+Because the minerals are so variable, you can’t tell how strong or porous granite is from its color.

-If you haven’t chosen your granite countertop yet, or you know the store your installed granite came from, you can probably get a sample piece in order to stain test.
-If you can’t get a sample, don’t despair.
-Our pro tips will guide you through safely cleaning and maintaining your granite.
+If you haven’t chosen your granite yet, or you know which store your installed granite came from, you can probably get a sample piece to stain-test.
+If you can’t, don’t worry — these Pro tips will guide you through safely cleaning and maintaining it.

 - A sample of your granite counter